 If you are registered as blind (severely sight impaired), you could be eligible to apply for the Blue Badge scheme.
 The scheme, run by local authorities, allows drivers to park in spaces reserved for disabled people.
 Often these are very close to buildings and facilities to make it easier for disabled people to access them.

 Although the Blue Badge would be in your name and you would be unable to drive yourself because of your sight loss, you can use it in any vehicle in which you travel.

-For more information about the scheme, contact your local authority or the Blue Badge Initial Enquiry Support Service.
-You can email [email protected] or call one of the following numbers:
+For more information about the scheme, contact your local authority or visit one of the following websites:

 Although you may not be able to get a discount for your own ticket to the cinema, you may be able to get a free ticket for anyone accompanying you if you sign up for a Cinema Exhibitor's Association (CEA) card.

 To apply for the card you will need to prove that you receive a qualifying benefit (such as Disability Living Allowance, Personal Independence Payment or Attendance Allowance) or that you are registered as blind ("severely sight impaired").

 Entry to places of interest and events

 Most museums, galleries, exhibitions, theatres, concert venues and places of interest in the UK will usually offer discounted entry (if they charge at all) to disabled people – including blind and partially sighted people.

 The same venue may also offer services to make their venue accessible to people with sight loss.
 For example, a museum may offer guided tours or audio guides that you can listen to as you move amongst the exhibits; a concert venue may have special seats reserved that are closer to the stage; or a theatre may provide audio-described performances, and even a chance to meet the cast and feel their costumes beforehand.